Anth0nYM/classification/README.md

 The proposed activity is the analysis and classification of web pages for phishing and malicious activity detection.
 For this purpose, public datasets available [here](https://www.kaggle.com/datasets/danielfernandon/web-page-phishing-dataset/data) were used

 ### In the main notebook:
-* Custom KNN Classifier

-    We will implement a K-Nearest Neighbors (KNN) classification model from scratch, without relying on external libraries.
-This allows for a deeper understanding of the algorithm's inner workings.

 * Comparison with scikit-learn Classifiers